Network security

 VPNs are vital for keeping your online life safe.
 They connect your network to a far-off server securely.
 Their main strengths are encrypting your data and hiding your IP address.

-Encryption means making your data safe with a VPN.
+Encryption means making your data safe with a VPN client.
 It changes your data into a code as it travels.
 This code keeps your data safe from prying eyes, even if someone finds it.
 Once it arrives, it changes back, so it's readable again.
 This keeps your private information safe, especially at work.

 How VPN works